Pushpamkumar/Movie-recommend/README.md

 These systems make recommendations using a user's item and profile features.
 They hypothesize that if a user was interested in an item in the past, they will once again be interested in it in the future

-One issue that arises is making obvious recommendations because of excessive specialization (user A is only interested in categories B, C, and D, and the system is not able to recommend items outside those categories, even though they could be interesting to them).
+One issue that arises is making obvious recommendations because of excessive specialization (user A is only interested in categories B, C, and D, and the system is not able to recommend items outside those categories, even though they could be interesting to them).<br>

 2 ) Collaborative Based :
 Collaborative filtering systems, which are based on user-item interactions.